xkeshav/color-collector/README.md

 - Press <kbd>F1</kbd> to open the command palette
 - Type `ccc` and select `collect colors` command or type <kbd>Ctrl + F7</kbd> or <kbd>Cmd + F7</kbd>
 - After conversion done, you will see notification on bottom with message _variable conversion done successfully!_
+- To revert back the changes in file, user need to do undo 2 times just after conversion.

 ## Working Demo